feedzai/traefikRequestTimestamps/readme.md

-# Request & Response Timestamp Headers Plugin
+# Traefik Request Timestamps Middleware

 A Traefik plugin that adds request and response timestamp headers to HTTP responses, helping you track request processing times and latency.